michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

 - Your account type (Checking or Savings).
 - Account holder(s).

-### Virtual Currency Question.
+### Virtual Currency

+- Did you receive a *Form 1099-DA* (new in 2025) reporting Digital Asset (DA) sales or exchanges in 2025?
-At any time during 2025, did you: (a) receive (as a reward, award, or payment for property or services); or (b) sell, exchange, gift, or otherwise dispose of a digital asset (or a financial interest in a digital asset) (Yes/No)?
+- At any time during 2025, did you: (a) receive (as a reward, award, or payment for property or services); or (b) sell, exchange, gift, or otherwise dispose of a digital asset (or a financial interest in a digital asset) (Yes/No)?

   The following actions do not require a Yes answer:

   - Holding a digital asset in a wallet or account;
   - Transferring a digital asset from one wallet or account you own or control to another wallet or account that you own or control; or
-- Purchasing digital assets using
-U.S. or other real currency, including through the use of electronic platforms such as PayPal and Venmo.
+  - Purchasing digital assets using U.S. or other real currency, including through the use of electronic platforms such as PayPal and Venmo.

 ### Last Year's Tax Returns (for New Client Only).